zzz686970/software_engineer/gcp_data_engineer_notes.md

 - not a transaction database and should not be used for application that require high throughput of read and write
 - cheap to store data however it can be costly when processing the data.

+bigquery vs bigtable
+- bigtable is optimized for read-write latency and analytics throughput, bigquery is optimized for analytics querying and reporting
+- bigtable is optimized for narrow-range and bigquery is fast for wide-range queries

 ### cloudsql
 - not a manged service, so it is not automatically replicated, auto-scaled and hightly available
 - create a cloudsql instance, similart like a vm  in compute engine
 - relational db like mysql, postgres
 - OLTP db, has strong consistency and used for transactional db.
 - good solution for migrating sql servers to GCP (note sql server is supported in GCP as well.)

+what is manged in cloudsql
+- os installation/management
+- database installation/management
+- scaling disk space
+- availability (failover, read replicas)
+- monitoring
+- authorize network connections/proxy/use SSL

+limited global availability, read replicas limited to same region. max disk size of 10 TB, use spanner if size is larger.

+number of concurrent connections is limited

 ### datastore
 - highly scalable nosql db, like mongoDB and aws dynamoDB